-- 1. Use the ▲ and ◀ keys to select the 'clear' field. - 2.
-Press the Key to clear the active route.
+1. Use the $\blacktriangle$ and $\blacklozenge$ keys to select the 'clear' field.

+2. Press the ever key to clear the active route.

-Once a route has been created and stored in the GPS 45, it can be edited at any time, even if it is the active route.
+Once a route has been created and stored in the GPS 40, it can be edited at any time, even if it is the active route.
 To edit a route from the Active Route Page or the route submenu page:

-1. Use the ▲ and ▼ keys to select the waypoint you want to edit and press € .
+1. Use the ▲ and ▼ keys to select the waypoint you want to edit and press enter .

 An on-screen menu of editing choices will appear, with options for reviewing, inserting, deleting or changing the waypoint field highlighted.
-Use the \triangle and ∇ arrow keys to select among the editing choices.
+Use the $\blacktriangle$ and $\checkmark$ arrow keys to select among the editing choices.